apache/pekko-http/docs/src/main/paradox/common/json-support.md

 `pekko-http-jackson` supports Jackson v2 while `pekko-http-jackson3` supports Jackson v3 (see below for details).

+It is recommended that you read the @extref[pekko-serialization-jackson](pekko-docs:serialization-jackson.html) docs and in particular, the Security concerns.
+Pekko HTTP Jackson support also strongly discourages the use of `JsonTypeInfo` with `Id.CLASS` or `Id.MINIMAL_CLASS`.
+Use `Id.NAME` or another of the safe options.

 Use `org.apache.pekko.http.javadsl.marshallers.jackson.Jackson.unmarshaller(T.class)` to create an @apidoc[Unmarshaller[HttpEntity,T]] which expects the request body (HttpEntity) to be of type `application/json` and converts it to `T` using Jackson.